 A canker sore is a small mouth ulcer than can appear on the lips, inside of the mouth, or the tongue.
 It can cause pain or numbness, and sometimes a tingling sensation around the immediate area.

 Canker sores should get better within a week but using over-the-counter medication or a mouth rinse can relieve discomfort and speed up healing.
-A range of canker sore medications is available for purchase online.

 Certain medications may cause tingling tongue as a side effect, particularly if the medication is taken by mouth.